Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 8. Bang Po Beach

 Bang Po Beach is a long beach on the western side of Koh Samui’s North Shore.
 It stretches from a little stony cape Laem Noi in the west to a beach Ban Tai in the east.
-It is a relatively out-of-the-way place and lacks the frenzy of beaches like Chaweng and Lamai.
-So, it is a good choice for a quiet family retreat.
+It is a good choice for a quiet family retreat.

 Bang Po Beach is as 20m width, fine and light sandy blanket beach with shallow water, good for small kids.
 The beach is pretty, but offshore swimming is not the island’s best.
 There is a small coral reef on a short distance from the beach makes Bang Po a reasonable place to snorkel.